georgyfarniev/litetran-qt/README.md

 Platforms
 ---------
-LiteTran works fine on Linux, Mac and Windws, but translation of selected text supported only on X11 systems.
+LiteTran works fine on Linux, Mac and Windows, but translation of selected text supported only on X11 systems.

 Build Depdendencies